Newcastle upon Tyne: Metro

 The city is served by the Tyne and Wear Metro, a system of suburban and underground railways covering much of Newcastle and the surrounding metropolitan boroughs.
 It was opened in five phases between 1980 and 1984, and was Britain's first urban light rail transit system.
 The network was developed from a combination of existing and newly built tracks and stations, with deep-level tunnels constructed through Central Newcastle.
 A bridge was built across the Tyne, between Newcastle and Gateshead, and opened by Queen Elizabeth II in 1981.
 Extensions to the network were opened in 1991 and 2002.
 It is operated directly by Nexus, carrying over 37 million passengers a year.
 In 2004, the company Marconi designed and constructed the mobile radio system to the underground Metro system.
 The Metro system was the first in the UK to have mobile phone antennae installed in the tunnels.

 The Metro consists of two lines.
 The Green line begins at Newcastle Airport, goes through Central Newcastle and into the City of Sunderland, terminating at South Hylton.
 The yellow line starts at St James, runs north of the river alongside Byker towards Whitley Bay, before returning to Central Newcastle, then connecting to Gateshead Interchange before finally terminating at South Shields.

 The system is currently undergoing a period of refurbishment and modernisation, entitled 'Metro: All Change.'
 The programme has replaced all ticket machines and introduced ticket gates at the busiest stations – part of the transition to smart ticketing.
-All Metro trains are being completely refurbished and most stations are undergoing improvement works (or in some cases complete reconstruction, for example North Shields).
+All Metro trains are being completely replaced and most stations are undergoing improvement works (or in some cases complete reconstruction, for example North Shields).
 In addition; tracks, signalling and overhead wires are also being overhauled.
-Longer-term plans include the procurement of an entirely new fleet of trains and further extensions to the system.
+Longer-term plans include further extensions to the system.
 Proposed routes include to Newcastle's west end, to the Cobalt Business Park in North Tyneside, to the Metrocentre in Gateshead and to additional locations in Gateshead, South Tyneside and Sunderland.
 Several of the proposed routes would require trams as opposed to the current light rail trains.